Full name: Mark Rutte

 Place and date of birth: The Hague, 14 February 1967

 1984: Secondary school, The Hague

 1984-1992: Degree in Dutch history, Leiden University

 On graduating in 1992, Mark Rutte joined Unilever, where he worked as a human resources manager and was responsible for staff training.
-Mr Rutte was also in charge of several reorganisations.
+He was also in charge of several reorganisations.

 From 22 July 2002 to 17 June 2004 Mr Rutte was State Secretary for Social Affairs and Employment in the first and second Balkenende governments.
-Between these governments he was a member of the House of Representatives for the People's Party for Freedom and Democracy (VVD) from 30 January 2003 to 27 May 2003.
+In the period between these two governments – from 30 January to 27 May 2003 – he was a member of the House of Representatives for the People’s Party for Freedom and Democracy (VVD).
 From 17 June 2004 to 7 July 2006 he was State Secretary for Education, Culture and Science in the second Balkenende government.

 From 29 June 2006 to 8 October 2010 Mark Rutte was the leader of the VVD parliamentary party.

-On 5 November 2012 Mark Rutte was appointed Prime Minister and Minister of General Affairs in the Rutte-Asscher government.
+On 26 October 2017 Mark Rutte was appointed Prime Minister and Minister of General Affairs in the third Rutte government.

 Party political positions and outside activities